On diffeomorphisms of even-dimensional discs: Background on representation theory

 \subsection{Gradings}

-Let $\cat{A}$ be a $\bQ$-linear abelian symmetric monoidal category, such as the category $\bQ\text{-}\cat{mod}$ of $\bQ$-vector spaces $V$ or its subcategory $\bQ\text{-}\cat{mod}^f$ of finite-dimensional $\bQ$-vector spaces.
-We will use $\cat{Gr}(\cat{A})$ to denote bounded below $\bZ$-graded objects $V_\ast$ in such a category $\cat{A}$, which has a symmetric monoidal structure with tensor product given by the graded tensor product and symmetry given by the Koszul sign rule.
+Let $\cat{A}$ be a $\bQ$-linear symmetric monoidal category, such as the category $\bQ\text{-}\cat{mod}$ of $\bQ$-vector spaces $V$, or its subcategory $\bQ\text{-}\cat{mod}^f$ of finite-dimensional $\bQ$-vector spaces, both endowed with the symmetric monoidal structure given by tensor product.
+We will use $\cat{Gr}(\cat{A})$ to denote bounded below $\bZ$-graded objects $V_\ast$ in such a category $\cat{A}$, which has a symmetric monoidal structure with monoidal product given by the graded tensor product and symmetry given by the Koszul sign rule.
 When we define algebraic objects such as graded-commutative algebras or graded Lie algebras in $\cat{Gr}(\cat{A})$, we use this symmetric monoidal structure.
 In particular, unless stated otherwise we \emph{always} use the Koszul sign rule.

 \begin{notation}For a graded object $V$, we will denote an $n$-fold grading shift by $V[n]_* \coloneqq V_{*-n}$.
 That is, $V[n]$ is $V$ ``shifted up by $n$.''\end{notation}

 \begin{notation}We will occasionally use cohomological gradings: $V^* \coloneqq V_{-*}$.\end{notation}